Metric Spaces of Arbitrary Finitely-Generated Scaling Group: More generators and higher rank

-We take $n$ attachment loci $A_1,...A_n$ so that $\rho_N(0,...0, \gamma_i^{2j}, \gamma_i^{-j}, 0, ...0)=a_{i,j}\in A_i$, where the nonzero entries appear in the $2i-1^{st}$ and $2i^{th}$ coordinates.
+We will use one attachment locus per generator.
+Therefore, for $1\le i\le n$, let $A_i=\{\rho(0,...0, \gamma_i^{2j}, \gamma_i^{-j}, 0, ...0)\}=\{a_{i,j}\}$, where the nonzero coordinates of $a_{i,j}$ appear in the coordinates $x_{2i-1}$ and $x_{2i}$.
+The collection of all $a_{i,j}$ are again the \textit{attachment points}, and $\bigcup_i A_i=A$.
 We make the following concession to simplify a later argument.
 We identify each $a_{i,j}$ with the origin in a copy of $\Z^{2n-1+i}$.
 This will let us use a growth argument to rule out coordinate permutation.
-This is in fact unnecessary, because the attachment loci have incompatible spacing as in the proof of Theorem \ref{SolMainThm}, but that argument is more complicated.
+This is in fact unnecessary, because the attachment loci have incompatible spacing as in Lemma \ref{SigmaIsTrivial}, but that argument is more complicated.

 We will give $N_\Gamma$ the analogous metric to $N_\gamma$, by declaring the distance between points in different flats to be the distance to attachment points plus the distance between attachment points.